Health for young people

 If you're not already clued up, then finding out the answers to these questions could really make a big difference to your health - now and in the future!

-- Sex and young people on the NHS website - everything you need to know about sex
+Sex and young people on the NHS website - sexual health information and advice form the NHS

-- Healthy eating for teens on the NHS website - find out why a healthy, balanced diet is great for your health
+Healthy eating on the NHS website - find out why a healthy, balanced diet is great for your health

 Young Minds - find out why you should pay attention to your emotional wellbeing